Saturday art classes for elementary and middle school students held at Concordia University, Nebraska

 SEWARD, NEB.
-(10/12/2017) Area elementary and middle school students are invited to attend art classes taught by Concordia University, Nebraska's art department and education department from 9-11 a.m., Saturday mornings in the Brommer Art Center, room 123, on Concordia's campus.
+(02/22/2018) Area elementary and middle school students are invited to attend art classes from 9-11 a.m. on Saturday mornings in the Brommer Art Center, room 123, on Concordia's campus.

-The sessions are available to pre-kindergarten through eighth grade students and will be taught by Concordia students majoring in elementary education and overseen by art department faculty.
+The sessions are available to pre-kindergarten through eighth grade students and will be taught by Concordia students majoring in elementary education and overseen by Professor Don Robson of Concordia's Art Department.

-"The Concordia students enrolled in the Methods of Art Education course have been working on creating discipline-based art lesson plans, which address art history, aesthetics, constructive criticism and art making to teach to the students on Saturdays," says Don Robson, Concordia's art department chair.
+"The Concordia students enrolled in the Methods of Art Education course compose discipline-based art lesson plans, which address art history, aesthetics, constructive criticism and art making to teach to the students on Saturdays," says Don Robson, Concordia's art department chair.
 "Our hope is that these classes inspire young people to develop their talents and let their love for art grow."

 There are 25 seats available per session and each student is required to pay a fee of $5 for registration and supplies.
 Children should be dressed in clothes that can get messy.
 For more information, contact Kay Rohren at 402-643-7202 or email email@example.com.
 This is especially important if a child has allergies.